dremovd/bgr/README.md

 fetched from the BGG API.
 The page header also shows the snapshot time parsed from the CSV filename so visitors can see when the rankings were last updated.

+The script also writes a second CSV named `details-<timestamp>.csv` containing the parsed metadata (weight, expansion flags and number of versions) for every game included in the HTML tables.

 ## GitHub Pages